 - This will set the video capture to whatever is shown in the XBOX app’s feed.

 That’s it!
 Now you’ve got an Xbox window on your PC, and your streaming app setup to broadcast it!
+You are all setup to stream xbox without a capture card!
 Now you can add your overlays, your stream alerts, face cams, all that great stuff that makes your stream unique to you!

 Bonus: Xbox Controller

-As a bonus the Xbox app on your PC is able to communicate directly with your Xbox over your network! this means you can plug your Xbox one controller directly into your PC and it will forward the inputs directly to your Xbox as if it was plugged in!
+As a bonus the Xbox app on your PC is able to communicate directly with your Xbox over your network!
+This means you can plug your Xbox one controller directly into your PC and it will forward the inputs directly to your Xbox as if it was plugged into the xbox!
 You don’t even need to be in the same room as your Xbox to play with the Xbox App!

 Was this How-To helpful?
 Got any other suggestions? need help troubleshooting?
 Leave a comment below and tell us how we did, we would love to hear from you!